 Before I go into too much detail, I have made a public repository available in GitHub that you can use as a template to do this yourself in Azure DevOps.
 It is called AzureDevOps-SynapseServerlessSQLPool.

-One key point to remember is that when you create the password variable you must surround the value with single quotes (”).
+One key point to remember is that when you create the password variable you must surround the value with single quotes.
+For example, for the password TopSecret you would enter ‘TopSecret’ with the quotes either side of it.

 For ideas about managing these variables I recommend reading one of my other post which covers how to keep your Azure Synapse secrets secret in Azure DevOps.